SajBajra/Final-Year-Project/javabackend/database/README.md

 - The application uses JPA/Hibernate with `ddl-auto=update`, which automatically updates the schema
 - For production, consider using `ddl-auto=validate` or migration tools like Flyway/Liquibase
 - The `ocr_history` table uses UTF-8MB4 encoding to properly store Devanagari characters
+- **XAMPP Note**: Default MySQL root user has no password.
+If you've changed it, update `application.properties`
+- **XAMPP MySQL Port**: Default is 3306.
+If you changed it in XAMPP config, update the connection URL